alshedivat/al-folio/_posts/2023-01-14-metabolomics-introduction.md

     </div>
 </div>
 <div class="caption">
-    Metabolomics is the studies that study the totality of metaboloites in a bio-system.
+    Metabolomics is one type of study that focuses on the totality of metabolites in a bio-system.
 </div>